devmarantz/MyAWSCourseNotes/ThirdCourse.md

     - In the backend it goes into more detail (This is just a high-level overview)

 #### Example:
-In this example since the ports are different (as you can see in the TCP/IP Packet) this request will be blocked
+In this example since the ports are different (as you can see in the TCP/IP Packet)

+This request will be blocked!!
 ![Firewall Block](./images/3.9-FirewallBlock.png)
 - Notice that the Source IP matches: 10.0.5.57
 - But the Destination Port does not match: 80